 Many were personally scanned from museum collections.
 In that it

 is difficult to verify the authenticity and date of a patch no attempt

 is made to label those that are original and those that are

 features to authenticate a patch.
-The only patches that are
+Hollywood created patches or